Lean Back: Music video

 Fat Joe described the dance in the video as throwing back the right shoulder to the beat of the song.
-Kevin Hart, DJ Khaled, and Lil Jon made cameo appearances in the video.
+Kevin Hart, Shea Davis, Erica Mena, Tego Calderon, Charlie Rock LD, N.O.R.E., Pistol Pete, DJ Khaled, Dre, and Lil Jon made cameo appearances in the video.

 Remixes

 The official remixed version of the song, featuring Lil Jon, Eminem, and Mase is available on Fat Joe's 2005 album All or Nothing and Lil Jon & the East Side Boyz's Crunk Juice remix disc.
 The official remix is more uptempo and contains a new beat with a crunk–like feel to it.
 However, there are two different versions of the remix.
 The All or Nothing version, the main remix, features an additional verse by Remy and was released in July 2004.
 The Crunk Juice version features Lil Jon's vocals throughout the song, omitting Remy's verse.
 On both versions, Mase's verse is in line with his then-clean style of rapping (as heard on his 2004 album Welcome Back).

 Fat Joe also released a remix in tribute to his Puerto Rican ancestry, featuring Tego Calderón and Tony Touch.
 Other remixes of the song are performed by Chamillionaire, on The Mixtape Messiah titled "Body Rock", Lil Wayne, Max B, Jadakiss, U.S.D.A., and G-Unit.
 Also, mashup artist Girl Talk layered "Lean Back" over Spacehog's "In the Meantime" in his 2010 album All Day.
 Houston rapper Lil' Flip did a freestyle over the song as a diss towards Atlanta rapper T.I.